-- See Canada's Physical Activity Guide for more information.
+- See Health Canada - Physical activity and your health for more information.

 Pick an activity that you enjoy so that you are more likely to stick to it.
 Try swimming, walking, gardening, yoga, or dancing to bhangra music.
 Involve family and friends who can help keep you motivated.